‘Democracy prevailed’: Biden aims to unify divided nation

 WILMINGTON, Del.
-(AP) — President-elect Joe Biden pointedly criticized President Donald Trump on Monday for threatening core principles of democracy even as he told Americans that their form of self-government ultimately “prevailed.”
+(AP) — President-elect Joe Biden pointedly criticized President Donald Trump for threatening core principles of democracy even as he told Americans that their form of self-government ultimately “prevailed.”

-Speaking from his longtime home of Wilmington, Delaware, on the day thatelectors nationwide castvotes affirming his victory, Biden was blunt in critiquing the damage done by Trump’s baseless allegations that the contest was stolen.
+Speaking on Monday from his longtime home of Wilmington, Delaware, on the day that electors nationwide cast votes affirming his victory, Biden was blunt in critiquing the damage done by Trump’s baseless allegations that the contest was stolen.
 Such arguments have been roundly rejected by judges across the political spectrum, including the justices at the Supreme Court.

 Democracy, Biden said, has been “pushed, tested, threatened.”
 But he said it proved to be “resilient, true, and strong.”